Saint Georges Crypt Leeds 1968

 On holiday in Scarborough with my parents taking pictures of the ships with my fathers 'Box Brownie' camera.

 Riskily holding a toy gun borrowed from the younsters beside an Army Barricade in the Shankill and Falls road area of Belfast.
 A period of extreme high tension in 1968.

 My first car was not too reliable—a three wheeler which was prone to losing a front wheel occasionally.

 I remember the first time it happened, seeing a wheel fly over my bonnet, I wondered at first who on earth had just crashed beside me until the left side of my car droped to the ground.

 I was suddenly a two wheeler and realised that it was my own wheel.

 It was a Berkley sporting a 325cc motorbike engine and allowed me to drive at sixteen the official age for a motorbike licence.

 The last piece standing in 1962

-The Anglican Cathedral was close to my college at the end of Hope Street the new Roman Catholic Cathedral at the opposite end the art college close by.
+The Anglican Cathedral at the end of Hope Street with the new Roman Catholic Cathedral at the opposite end the art college close by.

 In the short time that I spent at Liverpool I made many studies of this building inside and out.
 These are a couple of pages from my sketch book.